OpenBAS-Platform/collectors/.github/ISSUE_TEMPLATE/feature_request.md

 <!-- A PR is a shortcut for a "pull request".
 Here more details on the idea behind a PR https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests -->

 We strongly encourage you to submit a PR if you want and whenever you want.
-If your issue concern a "Community-support" connector, your PR will probably be accepted after some review.
-If the connector is "Partner-support" or "Filigran-support", a dev team make take over but will base its work on your PR, speeding the process.
+If your issue concern a "Community-support" collector, your PR will probably be accepted after some review.
+If the collector is "Partner-support" or "Filigran-support", a dev team make take over but will base its work on your PR, speeding the process.
 It will be much appreciated.